- Open Access

 One special case that needs to be mentioned was a young girl following the ingestion of an alkali liquid in an attempt of suicide and a subsequent infection of the neck due to recurrent fistulas.
 A severe haemorrhage of the common carotid artery attributable to inflammation occurred with dramatic blood loss.
 The preoperative haemoglobin level was 9.1 [g/dL] and postoperative 6.5 [g/dL] after 20 RCCs (red cell concentrates) and 20 packed blood plasma.

-Diagnosis-related need of RBCs and blood plasma
+The Table 2 shows the total need of RBCs and blood plasma.

 Selective angiography and embolization versus direct puncture